raspberrypilearning/rainbow-run/en/step_3.md

 --- task ---

-Right-click on the 'MainCamera' object in the 'Hierarchy'.
+Right-click on the 'Main Camera' object in the 'Hierarchy'.

 Choose 'Align with view'.
 This will match your Scene view and your Main Camera view.